-The Allianz Risk Barometer ranked “cyber incidents” as the number one most important business risk in 2022 — topping other serious issues like supply chain disruption, pandemic outbreak, and natural catastrophes — for only the second time in the report’s history.
-The current presidential administration has named cybersecurity a top priority for all levels of government, and only 20% of nonprofit organizations have a cyberattack policy in place.
+The Allianz Risk Barometer ranked “cyber incidents” as a top business risk in 2023 — topping other serious issues like supply chain disruption, pandemic outbreak, and natural catastrophes — for only the second time in the report’s history.
+The current presidential administration has named cyber security a top priority for all levels of government, and only 20% of nonprofit organizations have a cyberattack policy in place.

-Developments such as the healthcare industry relying more on electronic medical records, banking taking place largely online, and the increased use of cloud computing means that jobs for cybersecurity professionals are in high demand.
-In fact, the need is so high that there were 3.5 million unfilled positions in 2021, and the same number of openings is projected for 2025.
+Developments such as the healthcare industry relying more on electronic medical records, banking taking place largely online, and the increased use of cloud computing means that jobs for cyber security professionals are in high demand.
+In fact, the need is so high that there were 3.5 million unfilled positions in 2023, and the same number of openings is projected for 2025.

-The U.S. Bureau of Labor Statistics (BLS) projects that careers in information technology (IT) fields will grow by 13 percent from 2020 to 2030, which is faster than the average rate of 8 percent projected for all occupations.
-The outlook for information security analyst jobs is even better: the BLS predicts a 33 percent growth rate for these roles and has ranked it as the Best Job of 2022.
+The U.S. Bureau of Labor Statistics (BLS) projects that careers in information technology (IT) fields will grow by 15 percent from 2021 to 2031, which is faster than the average rate projected for all occupations.
+The outlook for information security analyst jobs is even better: the BLS predicts a 35 percent growth rate for these roles and has ranked it as the Best Job of 2023.